atrariksa/kenalan-core/README.md

 # How to run
 - check out repo
 - docker compose up for running db and redis (optional), you can use your existing db and redis but adjust the creds accordingly
+- create database with name kenalan (DDL can be checked at github repo kenalan-user)
 - go run main.go